Všechlapy (Benešov District)

 Všechlapy is a municipality and village in Benešov District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

+Etymology

+The name is derived from the Czech word vše ('all') and the old Czech word chlapi ('commoners', 'peasants').

 Geography

 Všechlapy is located about 16 km east of Benešov and 41 km southeast of Prague.
 It lies in the Vlašim Uplands.
 The highest point is the hill Skřivánek at 507 m above sea level.
 The Blanice River flows along the eastern municipal border.

 History

 The first written mention of Všechlapy is from 1378, when Queen Elizabeth of Pomerania donated the village to the Augustinian women's convent of St. Catherine in New Town of Prague.
 The convent owned Všechlapy until the 17th century, when it was acquired by the Sternberg family.

 In 1977–1991, Všechlapy was a municipal part of Divišov.

 Transport

-The D1 motorway from Prague to Brno passes through the northeastern part of the municipality.
+The D1 motorway from Prague to Brno runs through the northeastern part of the municipality.